MiT9Y/School42-21-Learning/README.md

 11. **CPP Modules (2022-02-06)** - Learning the basics С++

 12. **webserver (2022-05-02)** - This project is here to make you write your own HTTP server.
 You will be able to test it with a real browser.
 HTTP is one of the most used protocol on internet.
 Knowing its arcane will be useful, even if you won't be working on a website.

+13. **ft_containers (2022-06-29)** - In this project, i implemented a few container types of the C++ standard template library (Vector, Stack, Map, Set).
+I used namespace ft for my containers and utils.
+Map and Set containers i implemented using red-black tree.